Intellectual Disability Tied to Father Being Older at Conception

-Author: BMJ-British Medical Journal : Contact: -
+Author: British Medical Journal (BMJ) | Contact: bmj.com

+Faulty intellectual disability genes linked to older dads at conception.
 Chromosomal abnormalities linked to intellectual disability can be traced back to the father, particularly those who are older when the child is conceived, finds research published online in the Journal of Medical Genetics.

-They can be inherited or arise anew, and are a common cause of disease.
-However, little is known about how CNVs are formed, for example, if they occur more frequently on the DNA sequence passed on by the mother or the father, or if parental age is important.
+Chromosomal abnormalities are caused by copy number variations or CNVs.
+These structural variations result in missing, repeated, inverted, or misplaced DNA sequences in cells.
+Copy number variations can be inherited or arise anew and are a common cause of disease.
+However, little is known about how CNVs are formed, for example, if they occur more frequently on the DNA sequence passed on by the mother or the father or if parental age is important.

-They found CNVs which had arisen anew, as opposed to being inherited, in 227 people, meaning the prevalence was around twice as common in this group as among people with autism and three times as common as among those with asthma.
+The research team systematically analyzed the prevalence of rare CNVs in almost 3500 people with intellectual disabilities between 2006 and 2010.
+They found CNVs that had arisen anew, as opposed to being inherited, in 227 people, meaning the prevalence was around twice as common in this group as among people with autism and three times as common as among those with asthma.

-Further analysis to determine the parental origin of the CNVs in the 118 people for whom data were available, showed that 90 had come from the father, and that three quarters represented missing DNA sequences.
+Further analysis to determine the parental origin of the CNVs in the 118 people for whom data were available showed that 90 had come from the father and that three-quarters represented missing DNA sequences.

-The researchers compared the father's age at time of birth in the group with CNVs with people with no intellectual disability, matching for ethnicity and era of birth to minimize the impact of any cultural or social factors.
+The researchers compared the father's age at the time of birth in the group with CNVs with people with no intellectual disability, matching for ethnicity and era of birth to minimize the impact of any cultural or social factors.
 But they found no differences in paternal age between the two groups.

-The researchers then divided people with CNVs into two groups - those with CNVs occurring in regions of the genome with highly repetitive DNA sequences, and those with CNVs occurring in non - repetitive DNA sequences.
+- Those with CNVs occurring in regions of the genome with highly repetitive DNA sequences.

 They also compared paternal ages in both groups with those of the people without any intellectual disability.

-The findings also indicate that newly arising CNVs not only originate more often from the father's DNA, but that the father's age has a role, the authors add.
+The findings also indicate that newly arising CNVs not only originate more often from the father's DNA but that the father's age has a role, the authors add.

 "In conclusion, our data provide for the first time convincing evidence that CNVs in intellectual disability are largely paternal in origin," they write.

-• Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Financial support is derived from advertisements or referral programs, where indicated.
+Any 3rd party offering or advertising does not constitute an endorsement.